RivinaRW9/Premier-League-2025-26-Analysis/README.md

 All data was sourced from FBref, a football statistics website, covering the full 2025/26 Premier League season.

-I initially tried scraping the data with Python, but ran into HTTP 403 errors (access restrictions), so I manually downloaded the relevant tables from FBref as CSV files instead — covering player info (name, age, nationality, position, club) and performance stats (goals, assists, minutes played, cards, and more) for all 20 clubs.
+I initially tried scraping the data with Python, but ran into HTTP 403 errors (access restrictions), so I manually downloaded the relevant tables from FBref as CSV files instead, covering player info (name, age, nationality, position, club) and performance stats (goals, assists, minutes played, cards, and more) for all 20 clubs.

 ## 🛠️ How It Was Built